 Emission factors for L-category vehicles in this methodology do not cover all types and sub-types of vehicles in this category.
 This is a very diverse category of vehicles ranging from small electric bicycles to diesel tractors.
-However, their numbers are still quite small compared to other vehicle types in Europe.
+Their numbers are still quite small compared to other vehicle types in Europe.
 Significant growth dynamic seem to exist for some of these types, such as L6e and L7e vehicle types.
-Hence, new emission factors will have to be developed in the future for such vehicles.
-For the time being, it is recommended to allocate these vehicles either to the moped and motorcycles categories available in this methodology or even in the newly generated small petrol car category (especially the petrol tricycle and quadricycle vehicles).
+Hence, new emission factors have been developed and presented in this chapter.
+For the vehicles sub-types not included in the methodology, it is recommended to allocate them to the moped or motorcycles categories available or even in the newly generated small petrol car category (especially the petrol tricycle and quadricycle vehicles).
 Similarly, diesel quadricycles should be allocated to the smaller category of diesel passenger cars (mini), in the absence of better information.
 The error is considered small due to the small size of the stock.

 Techniques